timveil/hdp-vagrant-local-repo/README.md

 CPUs | 1

 ## How to Run
-Assuming, Vagrant is properly installed you can create the the local repo image by running `vagrant up`.
-The process usually takes about 20 minutes based on hardware and network connectivity.
-Keep in mind that you will need to update your Hosts file on your host environment to properly recognize the hostname.
+Assuming Vagrant and Virtual box are properly installed and you have cloned this repo locally, you can create the local YUM repo instance by running `vagrant up`.
+This process usually takes about 20 minutes based on hardware and network connectivity.
+Keep in mind that you will need to update the `Hosts` file on your machine with the `hostname` and `ip` specified in the `Vagrantfile`.

 ## How to Customize
-The `Vagrantfile` uses the following properties to control the content of the local repo.
+The `Vagrantfile` uses the following properties to control the content of the local YUM repo.
 You may adjust as necessary.

 ```rb
 ...